Apocalyptic prophecies drive both sides to Syrian battle for end of time

 "We have here mujahideen from Russia, America, the Philippines, China, Germany, Belgium, Sudan, India and Yemen and other places," said Sami, a Sunni rebel fighter in northern Syria.
 "They are here because this what the Prophet said and promised, the Grand Battle is happening."

-Both sides emphasise the ultimate goal of establishing an Islamic state which will rule the world before total chaos.
+Both sides emphasize the ultimate goal of establishing an Islamic state which will rule the world before total chaos.

 "Yes some of the signs are similar but these signs could apply at any time after the fall of the Islamic state (1,000 years ago)," one Sunni Muslim scholar in Lebanon said, asking that he not be identified.
 "There is no way to confirm we are living those times.
 We have to wait and see."